Stratham-Newfields Veterinary Hospital

 Q. How will pain be controlled for my pet?

 A. There are significant differences in anesthesia and pain control techniques among veterinarians.
 Studies show that pain control is much more effective if begun ahead of the procedure.
-At SNVH, a specific combination of pre-medications selected for your pet will be administered in order to alleviate discomfort or stress and will also reduce the amount of anesthesia necessary for your pet - a huge safety benefit.
+At SNVH, a specific combination of pre-medications selected for your pet will be administered in order to alleviate discomfort and stress and will also reduce the amount of anesthesia necessary for your pet—a huge safety benefit.
 Since anesthesia doesn't control pain once the pet wakes up, we administer a variety of additional medications to relieve operative pain.

 Dr. Denni's dog Sally